ajgon/opsworks_ruby/README.md

 ### appserver

 Configuration parameters for the ruby application server.
-Currently `Unicorn` and `Puma` are supported.
+Currently `Puma`, `Thin` and `Unicorn` are supported.

 * `app['appserver']['adapter']`
   * **Default:** `unicorn`